MDI Food Access Project

 THE GOOD FOOD BOX

 Each participant will be provided with a food box on a weekly basis containing prepared meals, pantry items, and fresh produce at no cost.
 The food boxes will be offered at pick-up sites every Saturday and at-home delivery options will be available to those who qualify.
-The Spring Session 2021 of The Good Food Box will be offered for a period of three months from March 13, 2021, through June 5, 2021.
-This program will continue to run year-round and Spring participants will be informed once the registration process has opened up for our Summer Session 2021.
+The Summer Session 2021 of The Good Food Box will be offered for a period of three months from June 19, 2021, through September 11, 2021.
+This program will continue to run year-round and Summer participants can choose to be informed once the registration process has opened up for our Fall Session 2021.
 Please note that to participate in this program you must be a resident of Hancock County.

 This program is in collaboration with the Bar Harbor Food Pantry and does NOT disqualify or change one’s ability to utilize the food pantry as needed.

 After reviewing the information provided, we will contact you via email, phone, or mail to confirm your participation in this program and provide you with details about pick-up locations.

 If you would prefer to print and mail your registration, please click here.